What's My Fee?

 Vina GSA Long-term Funding

-Compliance with SGMA is desired and necesary and securing ongoing funding will ensure that the GSA reaches it goal for sustainable groundwater management by 2042.
+Compliance with SGMA is necesary to prevent state intervention and implementation of the GSP will ensure that the GSA reaches its goal for sustainable groundwater management by 2042 (as required by SGMA).
 Managing our groundwater resources through local agency collaboration, stakeholder input and public involvement creates the right water management solutions that benefit our region.
 The Vina GSA Board is dedicated to navigating SGMA together as a local community.

 Funding from 2019 to 2022